Suboxone Clinic in NJ

 Medication Assisted Treatment

-- Reduces the risk of overdose
+- Reduces cravings, and risk of relapse or overdose

-- Increases treatment retention
+- Increases chance of successfully completing treatment

 Suboxone for Opioid Addiction

-- Fun or Enjoyment
+- Fun or enjoyment

 Solution Focused Therapy